CampbellSoftwareSolutions/mongoose-id-validator/README.md

 # Tests

-To run the tests install mocha

-    npm install mocha -g

-and then run (with a local MongoDB instance available)
+To run the tests you need a local MongoDB instance available.
+Run with:

     npm test